 See related: Best credit cards for airport lounge access

-The Chase Sapphire Reserve card gives you almost the same number of sign-up bonus points as the Capital One Venture Rewards card (but with a higher spending threshold), and like the Amex Green Card, it offers 3 points per dollar spent on travel and dining.
+The Chase Sapphire Reserve card gives you a slightly higher bonus as the lower tiered offer of the Capital One Venture (50,000 miles after you spend $3,000 in the first 3 months) but has a higher spending threshold, and like the Amex Green Card, it offers 3 points per dollar spent on travel and dining (after earning your $300 travel credit).
 But it also gives you a $300 annual travel purchases credit and access to over 1,000 airport lounges, which makes the whopping $550 annual fee worth it.

 For the other benefits see below: